TantikornC/Disaster-Classification/README.md

 <p align="center">Confusion Matrices of Training and Validation Dataset</p>

 **Analysis:**
-- **Overall Performance:** The model demonstrates solid performance with an accuracy of 88% on the validation set, which suggests it generalizes well to unseen data.
+- **Overall Performance:** The model demonstrates solid performance with an accuracy of 82% on the validation set, which suggests it generalizes well to unseen data.
 However, there is a noticeable drop from the training set's performance, indicating some overfitting.
 - **Disaster-Related Prediction:** The F1-Score of 77% on the validation set shows a good balance between precision and recall, but there’s room for improvement, particularly in reducing false negatives, which is critical in disaster contexts.
-The relatively lower recall on the validation set suggests that the model misses some disaster-related tweets, which could be detrimental in real-world scenarios.
+The relatively lower recall on the validation set suggests that the model misses some disaster-related tweets, which could be fatal in real-world scenarios.

-Visual Marker: Insert classification report tables here.

 ### 6. Conclusion